 On 23 May 2022, Councillor Paul Potter was elected as Chairman of the Council for the municipal year 2022-23.
 The Chairman of Mole Valley District Council (MVDC) is a civic role and is similar to a Mayor in that the Chairman is the first representative of the district.

 The role is ceremonial and the Chairman has no decision-making powers unlike the role of an elected Mayor, which exists in some parts of the UK.

-Throughout his year as Chairman, Chris will be attending local community events throughout the district and representing Mole Valley at events throughout Surrey.
+Throughout his year as Chairman, Paul will be attending local community events throughout the district and representing Mole Valley at events throughout Surrey.
 If you are planning an event and would like the Chairman to attend, please send an invitation (via Pippbrook) or contact the Civic Support Staff.

-Chris has chosen two local Charities to support:
+Paul has chosen two local Charities to support:

 For a full listing of MVDC Councillors, please visit the Who are your Councillors page.